serenity-is/docs/entities/fieldflags_enumeration.md

 You may also use [Required(false)] to make field not required in forms, even if it is not nullable in database.
 This doesn't clear the NotNull flag.

+## Required Flag

+This is a combination of Default and NotNullable flags.

+> It has no relation to [Required] attribute which controls validation in forms.

 ## PrimaryKey Flag and PrimaryKey Attribute

 Set this for primary key fields in table.